Mathematical semantics of intuitionistic logic: What is intuitionistic logic?

 A formal answer to the question {\it What does it mean to find a solution to a given problem?} (or {\it What does it mean to give a constructive proof to a given proposition?}) was given, in particular, by Gentzen's 1935 natural deduction calculus \cite{Ge}.
-(An independent but essentially equivalent answer is given by the $\lambda$-calculus, see \cite{Gi}, \cite{Ho}, \cite{Lae}, \cite{Coq}.)
+(An independent but essentially equivalent answer is given by the $\lambda$-calculus, see \cite{Gi}, \cite{Ho}, \cite{Lae}, \cite{Coq}, \cite{SU}*{\S4}, \cite{TV}*{\S10.8}.)
 This answer can of course be read syntactically, on a par with, say, the sequent calculus for classical logic.
-Yet the introduction rules of the natural deduction calculus can be also read as a semantic interpretation of the intuitionistic connectives (excluding $\turnstile$), which turns out to be closely related to Kolmogorov's and Heyting's interpretations (see \cite{FD}).
+Yet the introduction rules of the natural deduction calculus can be also read as a semantic interpretation of the intuitionistic connectives and quantifiers, which turns out to be closely related to Kolmogorov's and Heyting's interpretations (see \cite{FD}, \cite{ML87}*{pp.\ 410--412}).

-Initially, Heyting has switched to Kolmogorov's language; in particular, the introduction into intuitionistic logic found in his 1934 book \cite{He2} is based on Kolmogorov's understanding of the connectives (apart from $\turnstile$, which Heyting interpreted differently).
+Initially, Heyting has switched to Kolmogorov's language; in particular, the introduction into intuitionistic logic found in his 1934 book \cite{He2} is based on Kolmogorov's understanding of the connectives and quantifiers (but not the meta-quantifiers, which Heyting ignores in \cite{He2}).
 More influential, however, was his later return to the ideologically loaded language of Brouwer, most notably in his 1956 book \cite{He3}.
 This in turn inspired the modern tradition of the so-called ``BHK interpretation'', named so by Troelstra after Brouwer, Heyting and Kreisel \cite{Tr0}, with ``K'' later reassigned to Kolmogorov by Troelstra and van Dalen \cite{TV}.
 It is also known as the ``standard interpretation'', and even the ``intended interpretation'' of intuitionistic logic (see \cite{Tr2}, \cite{SU}, \cite{St}, \cite{Gi}, \cite{vDh}, \cite{Ru}, \cite{We}).
-Compared to Kolmogorov's original interpretation, the BHK interpretation (i) omits Kolmogorov's interpretation of $\turnstile$; (ii) treats the quantifiers in a more systematic way; (iii) gives a more detailed interpretation of $\to$ due to Heyting (which is similar to Kolmogorov's interpretation of $\forall$).
-We will return to the issue of interpretation of $\turnstile$ in \S\ref{clarified} and revisit it in \S\ref{modified}.
+Compared to Kolmogorov's original interpretation, the BHK interpretation (i) omits Kolmogorov's interpretation of the meta-connectives and meta-quantifiers; (ii) treats the quantifiers in a more systematic way; (iii) gives a more detailed interpretation of $\to$ due to Heyting (which is similar to Kolmogorov's interpretation of $\forall$).

-Most presentations of the BHK interpretation are in Brouwer's language, but here it is in the language of Kolmogorov.
+Most presentations of the BHK interpretation in the literature are in Brouwer's language, but here is one in the language of Kolmogorov.